Creating a systematic or scoping review is a large project and may take many months to complete.

 Searching for evidence happens towards the beginning of the project.
 The searching phase includes creating, testing, and refining a search strategy.
 A systematic search aims to be comprehensive and reproducible.

-After the literature has been gathered, the next steps of the review, such as selecting studies and extracting, analysing and interpreting data, can progress.
+After the literature has been gathered, the next steps can progress.
+These steps include selecting studies and, extracting, analysing and interpreting data.

 The Library offers assistance with the searching phase and records management (such as using EndNote).
-Please get in touch with the HSM Faculty Librarian for assistance.
+Please get in touch with an HSM faculty librarian for assistance.

 As topics and sources of evidence vary widely across disciplines, various approaches to searching exist.
 Some key publishers of systemic reviews have made guidelines available, listed below.